 (a) make provision for and in respect of applications for an endorsement under this section; and

-(b) require a security officer whose licence is endorsed under this section to undergo periodical medical examinations of a kind specified in the regulations.
+(b) require a security officer whose licence is endorsed under this section to undergo prescribed medical examinations in prescribed circumstances or at prescribed times.

+[Section 24 amended by No. 4 of 2008 s.
+24.]

 25. Permits for particular occasions

-(1) A licensing officer may on application issue a permit to a security officer authorising that officer to be in possession of a firearm for a specified period at a specified place while guarding or protecting articles of value otherwise than during an escort.
+(1) A licensing officer may on application issue a permit to a security officer authorising that officer to be in possession of a firearm for a specified period at a specified place while guarding or protecting money or articles of value otherwise than during an escort.

+(1a) A permit under this section may be issued only to a security officer whose licence is endorsed under section 24.

 (2) A permit under this section may only be issued for a particular display or other special occasion.

 (3) Such a permit is to specify —